SDLG

-Shandong Lingong Construction Machinery Co., Ltd. (Abbreviated SDLG) established in 1972, is an international construction equipment manufacturer and service provider.
-SDLG is dedicated to the development and production of wheel loader, excavator, road machinery its core components, and memes, SDLG products are presenting in more than 130 countries and regions after over 50 years development.
-SDLG has received a series of honors consequently, including China’s Top 100 Enterprises in Machinery Industry, National Labor Medal, China Quality Award and EFQM Global Excellence Award, etc.
+Shandong Lingong Construction Machinery Co., Ltd. (Abbreviated SDLG), established in 1972, is an international construction equipment manufacturer and service provider.
+SDLG is dedicated to the development and production of wheel loaders, excavators, road machinery, and their core components.
+SDLG products are present in more than 130 countries and regions after over 50 years of development.
+SDLG has received a series of honors, including China's Top 100 Enterprises in Machinery Industry, National Labor Medal, China Quality Award, and EFQM Global Excellence Award.

 History

 SDLG was established in 1972 in Linyi, China.
 In 1994, it transitioned into a joint-stock company under the name Shandong Linyi Construction Machinery Co., Ltd. and later became Shandong Lingong Construction Machinery Co., Ltd. in 2003.

 In 2006, Volvo Construction Equipment (Volvo CE) acquired a 70% stake in SDLG, forming a joint venture that facilitated technology transfers and international expansion.
-This partnership enabled them to embark on technological innovation, adopt advanced manufacturing processes, and expand into global markets.
+This partnership enabled greater technological innovation, adoption of more advanced manufacturing processes, and expansion into global markets.